Lecrapouille/zipper/README.md

 zipper.close(); // Now Unzipper unzipper("ziptest.zip") can work
 ```

-After `close()` you can reopen the zip archive with `open()`.
-The implicit option
+After `close()` you can reopen the zip archive with `open()` without arguments.
+You can pass the same arguments than seen previously with constructors to open with new password or flags.
+Note: that any open method will call implictely the close() method.
-`Zipper::OpenFlags::Append` is to preserve the zip content.
-To replace the zip
-file, use `Zipper::OpenFlags::Overwrite`.

 ```c++
 Zipper zipper("ziptest.zip", ...);